Domthegrom/ConnectMe/README.md

-+##Clone is intended to be a business professional connector application.
+Clone is intended to be a business professional connector application.

 Allowing for like minded people to connect to each other for business/development chats and meet ups!